lorensen/VTKExamples/src/VTKBook/10Chapter10.md

 ## 10.2 Data Representation

 In this section we will briefly describe the data representation behind the imaging pipeline.
-As we saw earlier (in [“The Dataset”](https://lorensen.github.io/VTKExamples/site//VTKBook/05Chapter5/#53-the-dataset) in [Chapter 5](//VTKBook/05Chapter5)), a dataset consists of both a structure (topology and geometry) and data attributes.
+As we saw earlier (in [“The Dataset”](https://lorensen.github.io/VTKExamples/site//VTKBook/05Chapter5/#53-the-dataset) in [Chapter 5](/VTKBook/05Chapter5)), a dataset consists of both a structure (topology and geometry) and data attributes.
 Although in principle an image can be represented as a image data dataset, the special nature of image processing suggests a more complex representation, as we will soon see.

 An image is typically used to refer to a 2D structured point dataset.
 More generally, in this chapter we will define an image as consisting of up to four dimensions: three spatial dimensions x, y, and z, and time t.
 The reason we add the time dimension is that images are frequently generated as a time series, and we often wish to access the data along the time axis.
 For example, we may plot the value at a point as a function of time.

-As described in <a href="/VTKBook/05Chapter5/#Chapter 5 Image Data">“Image Data”</a> on page 136, an image has both regular topology and geometry.
+As described in ["Image Data"](/VTKBook/05Chapter5/#Chapter 5 Image Data) in [Chapter 5](/VTKBook/05Chapter5), an image has both regular topology and geometry.
 The regularity of the data lends itself to many special operations.
 In particular, we can support data caching and streaming, and operating on regions of interest in the data.

 **Regions of Interest**